The article will focus on the evolution of the Web, mainly Web 3.0 examples and architecture, to understand how it can reshape the world as we see it.

 - Faster transactions

-- Hard to hack due to decentralized nature
+- Hard to hack due to the decentralized nature

 - Works well with hardware wallets